 Memory pooling makes almost every advanced feature of this project possible.
 The framework is oriented around game objects owning components, which can mark themselves as receivers for render and update calls.
 Each receiver class is then called in one big batch to better optimize for the CPU cache.

 The hot-reload system wouldn’t be possible at all without a way to track all existing objects, which memory pooling handily provides.
 Plugins are written in pure C++ and compile to DLLs (or .so on linux/web), which makes the problem more difficult.
 When unloading and reloading a DLL, addresses may change, invalidating any pointers–which most importantly includes virtual function tables.
 However, almost every compiler stores vtable pointers at the start of the object.
-Even if we don’t know the type of a vtable, we know all pointers have the same width, so we can overwrite vtable pointers obtained from fresh instances.
+Even if we don’t know the type of a vtable, we know all pointers have the same width (either 4 or 8 bytes), so we can overwrite vtable pointers obtained from fresh instances.

 Framework for Game Architecture